dataway/cherwell_pydantic_api/NOTES.md

 (_N.B._ This design principle is not a reflection of my personal experience with Cherwell admins.)

+### Consequences

+To deal with schema changes, autogenerate Pydantic models from Business Objects and maintain them in a separate git repository.
+Ensure that schema changes result in understandable diffs.

+If we have API access to both the staging and production Cherwell instances, take advantage of this (schema changes will probably appear in staging and then move to production).

 ## Code generation vs. runtime type construction

 Prefer code generation **if** it offers advantages such as: